Public Safety Diver Survival

 Prepare to survive your next life threatening diving situation by inoculating yourself against panic and stress.
-This program is designed to improve and elicit automatic responses in survival situations.
+The Public Safety Diver Survival Course is designed to improve and elicit automatic responses in survival situations.
 Participants learn techniques to minimize the negative effects of emotional and physiological stress based on research of public safety scuba injuries and deaths over several decades.

 Recommended for – certified divers and surface support personnel